GabeScott/standard-works-vault/General Conference/1978 October - The Joy of Serving a Mission.md

 # The Joy of Serving a Mission

-*By LeGrand Richards - Of the Council of the Twelve*
+By Elder LeGrand Richards - *Of the Council of the Twelve*

 *Given in the October session of the 1978 General Conference*